-- Jeans or any non-uniform khaki may be worn.
-Jeans, non-uniform khakis, or cargo pants must be blue, black, or khaki in color with no designs, graphics, logos, etc. - Shorts and joggers are not allowed. - Pants must not be too tight, nor should any flesh or briefs be visible between the pants and shirt. - Pants may not be ripped, torn or have holes in them. - Pants must be pulled up to the waistline and not sagging. - A belt must be worn. - ELCA T-shirts, sweatshirts, hoodies, or outerwear may be worn.
+- Jeans or any non-uniform Khaki may be worn.
+Jeans must be blue, black, or khaki in color with no designs, graphics, logos, etc. - No Cargo pants or shorts will be allowed. - · Pants must not be too tight, nor should any flesh or briefs be visible between the pants and shirt. - Pants may not be ripped, torn or have holes in them. - Pants must be pulled up to the waistline and not sagging. - A belt must be worn. - ELCA T-shirts, sweatshirts, hoodies, or outerwear may be worn.
 This may include ELCA athletic, fine arts or school club apparel.
 Any youth church camp or church apparel must be approved by the Administration. - All shirts must be crew neck or have a crew neck t-shirt underneath.
 Boat neck, v-neck, or any other pullovers or jerseys must have a crew neck t-shirt underneath. - Uniform button-up white or striped shirts may be worn only with a sweater vest.